 The Russell School is the last remaining Rosenwald School in Durham County.
 Rosenwald Schools were built in the early 20th century during a time when segregation prohibited black children from getting an eduction.

 Rosenwald Schools were a collaboration of many people, including Booker T. Washington and Julius Rosenwald, who believed that black children in the rural south should have access to a formal education.Tours are available by appointment only right now, but normally, are offered the second Saturday of the month from April to September.

 Geer Cemetery is one of Durham’s oldest African-American burial grounds.
 More than 1,500 men, women, and children were buried in Geer Cemetery from 1877 to 1944, many of them experiencing slavery, rural-to-urban-migration, and the inhumanity of Jim Crow firsthand.

 Black History Month Events in the Triangle

-We start the list in the end of January, because of the excellent African American Cultural Celebration at North Carolina Museum of History, which takes place January 25th, 2020.
+We start our list at the end of January because of the excellent African American Cultural Celebration at the North Carolina Museum of History, which takes place January 27, 2024.